w3f/Grants-Program/applications/polk-auction.md

 Current parachains page :
 ![](https://i.imgur.com/0bdQ0xH.jpg)

 The parachains page display the running parachains of the selected chain as a list.
-This page gathers the on-chain details of the selected parachain with some extra information, such as a link the the official website, a link to the github repository of the blockchain, etc.
+This page gathers the on-chain details of the selected parachain with some extra information, such as a link theofficial website, a link to the github repository of the blockchain, etc.

 Details about the UI (that I cannot render on paper) :